 Update on the Illinois Crib Bumper Ban

-On April 8th, the bill to ban the sale of crib bumper pads in Illinois passed through the House of Representatives by a vote of 64-46.
-The bill (HB5348) was not voted on in the Illinois Senate, so the bill will have to be reintroduced next session.
-Watch this page for updates.
+On April 21, the bill to ban the sale of crib bumper pads in Illinois passed through the House of Representatives by a vote of 63-48-2.
+The bill (HB 3761) has not been voted on in the Illinois Senate yet.
+The bill may be picked up in the fall veto session.

 The manufacturer’s bill (HB 2653) is stuck in the Senate.
 HB 2653 is not a ban, but a dangerous step backwards.

 For more info on the bills click here.
 We will keep you updated throughout the process.

 While product safety is regulated on a national level, there are many actions states can take to increase the protection of their children.